FC Ufa: Russian Second League

 At the start of the 2023–24 season at the Russian Second League, Sergei Gurenko was appointed head coach.
 Under the leadership of the Belarusian coach, Ufa played eight official matches in which they won two victories, drew three times and suffered three defeats before his dismissal on 28 August 2023.
 Yevgeni Kharlachyov who was assistant manager from the same season was appointed head coach in place.
 With Kharlachyov's leadership, Ufa managed to consistently stay in Group Gold.
 In Stage 1, Ufa finished in second place, keeping its place in the group for Stage 2.
 In Stage 2, Ufa finished in first place of the group, winning the first automatic promotion back to the First League for the season.
 Initially the licence for the 2024–25 First League was denied by the Russian Football Union.
 On 4 June 2024 after a successful appeal, the licence was granted by the Russian Football Union.
 The board of FC Ufa also extended the contract with Kharlachyov into the next season.

 Return to Russian First League

 Ufa's return to the Russian First League was met with poor performance, leaving the club barely above the relegation zone.
 Due to the poor performance, Kharlachyov was set to leave after 2024.
 At the first meeting of the board in 2025, the Club announced the appointment of Omari Tetradze as the new head coach, transferring Kharlachyov to the management of the youth team.
 On 15 February 2025, FC Ufa and Kharlachyov terminated their contract, with senior coach Evgeny Chernukhin and coach Mikhail Gaisin also leaving the club.
 Ufa finished 15th place out of 18, narrowly avoiding relegation back to the Second League.
 The licence to play in the following season was issued by the RFU.

+The 2025-2026 continued with Ufa languising near the relegation zone.
+On May 3, 2026, a match between SKA-Khabarovsk and Ufa was postponed due to an enemy drone alert that prevented their flight for the away leg.
+Despite giving notice to their opponents and the RFU, the latter determined the postponed game as a technical defeat for Ufa.
+The financial situation of the Ufa football club remained an issue, and according to the Telegram channel Mash, the club has accumulated 8.9 million rubles in rental debt (3.4 million rubles reportedly the principal amount, and the remaining 5.5 million rubles as penalties for late payments).
+Ufa managed to conclude their season above the relegation zone.